-Date: 7/2012 Reviewed: 9/2014; 8/2019 Revised: 8/2020; 4/2021; 2/2025
+Revised: 9/2014; 8/2019 Revised: 8/2020, 4/2021

-Policy Program Schedule, Vacations, Holidays and Leaves of Absence (8.2 Q)
+Policy | Program Schedule, Vacations, Holidays and Leaves of Absence (9.2 Q)

+1. Program Schedule.

-- 1. Program Schedule - a.
+- a.
 Students will follow the University's accelerated online academic calendar.
 Students complete the courses in a predetermined order as part of a cohort and must be enrolled for the courses as indicated in the course schedule.
 Students complete the program over the course of 12 months. - b.
+There are built-in weeks off between sessions and terms as outlined on the course calendar.

+2. Vacations

+a.
+Vacations outside of the designated weeks off will not be approved by the Program.

+3. Holidays

-There are built-in weeks off between sessions and terms as outlined on the course calendar. - 2.
-Vacations - a.
-Vacations outside of the designated weeks off will not be approved by the Program. - 3.
-Holidays - a.
-Students may be scheduled to work on the day of a legal holiday if a rotation assignment or experience requires it. - b.
+- a.
+Students may be scheduled to work on the day of a legal holiday if a rotation assignment or experience requires it - b.
 Accommodations in scheduling holiday time for religious and cultural needs will be made.
 Students are responsible for making the program management personnel aware of these needs early in the program year.

-In the case of approved absences, total hour requirements must still be met. - 4.
-Leave of Absence from University of Rhode Island - a.
+4. Leave of Absence from University of Rhode Island

+- a.
 Students who must leave the University for a period of one Session or more due to military service, illness, financial hardship, childbirth, adoption or other circumstances should apply for a Leave of Absence. - b.
 The request should be made in writing by the student to the Dean of the Graduate School, accompanied by a Leave of Absence form, carrying the endorsement of the GP Director. - c.
 Courses are only taught in certain Sessions each year and students will need to wait until the courses are offered to take any courses missed while on the Leave of Absence.
-This will likely delay graduation. - 5.
-Leave of Absence from Sodexo Supervised Experiential Learning - a.
+This will likely delay graduation.

+5. Leave of Absence from Sodexo Supervised Experiential Learning

+- a.
 Students who cannot complete SEL activities for a 7-week session or longer need to file for a Leave of Absence from the URI Graduate School.
 Students who file for a Leave of Absence will be unable to take any classes that session, including both didactic courses and SEL courses. - b.
 The SEL Region Director will determine which competencies still need to be met by the student when he/she returns from the Leave of Absence.
-A plan will be established by the SEL Region Director, the student, and, if appropriate, the preceptor so that the student can attain all program competencies.
-The student, SEL Region Director, and GP Co-Director will sign the plan.
+A plan will be established by the SEL Region Director, the student, and, if appropriate, the preceptor so

+- that the student can attain all program competencies.
+The student, SEL Region Director, and GP Co-Director will sign the plan. - c.
-c.
 Students who need to reschedule participation in SEL for more than 2 weeks but less than 7 weeks will submit the request in writing to the SEL Region Director for approval.
 The request will include the reason for rescheduling, the estimated time frame, and the expected date of return to the program.
 Requests to reschedule for medical reasons must be accompanied by a note from a physician verifying the illness and expected length of time needed.
 A note from a physician stating that the student is ready to return to the program is required before the student can restart rotations.